anywhichway/nano-memoize/README.md

 {
   // only use the provided maxArgs for cache look-up, useful for ignoring final callback arguments
   maxArgs: number,
-  // number of milliseconds to cache a result, set to `Infinity` to never create timers or expire
+  // number of milliseconds to cache a result, set to `Infinity` or `-1` to never create timers or expire
   maxAge: number,
   // the serializer/key generator to use for single argument functions (optional, not recommended)
   // must be able to serialize objects and functions, by default a WeakMap is used internally without serializing